ihmeuw/vivarium_inputs/README.md

-# Data ingestion code for CEAM
+# Data ingestion code for Vivarium

 ## GBD access
 This package can provide data ingestion either from precached inputs, in which case there are no special dependencies, or via direct GBD access, in which case it requires several internal IHME packages and access to IHME cluster.
 To install the extra dependencies create a file caled ~/.pip/pip.conf which looks like this: